aumayr/fava-electron/README.md

     $ iconutil -c icns FavaDesktop.iconset

-To pack the application (on a Mac; currently not working!):
+To pack the application (on a Mac):

     $ electron-packager .
-Fava --platform=darwin --arch=x64 --icon=utils/FavaDesktop.icns --version=0.36.3 --overwrite
+Fava --platform=darwin --arch=x64 --icon=utils/FavaDesktop.icns --overwrite

 ---
 **Caution**: This is far from finished.
 Consider it *alpha*-software.
 Contributions are very welcome :-)